benders5e/benders5e/phb/classes/firebender.md

 <div class="formCard fire">
     <h4>Fire Bomb</h4>
     <p style="font-style: italic;">Cost: 2 chi</p>
     You create a flame at the end of one of your limb and thrust it onto the ground in an explosive burst at a point within range.
 Targets in a 10-foot radius of the burst must make a Dexterity saving throw.
-On a failure, they take 2d6 force damage and are stunned until the beginning of their next turn.
+On a failure, they take 2d6 thunder damage and are stunned until the beginning of their next turn.
 On a success, they take half damage.

     The radius increases by 5 feet with each additional chi spent.
 </div>